 - Completely Compatible with the latest Mac and Windows OS.

 Remove DRM from Apple Music, Audiobooks & M4P Music

-- Convert DRM-ed Apple Music files to unprotected MP3/AAC/WAV formats;
+- Convert DRM-ed Apple Music files to DRM-free MP3/AAC/WAV/FLAC formats;

 - Convert iTunes M4A, M4B & Audible AA, AAX audiobooks to plain format.

 - Keep Lossless Output Quality & ID Tags Information.

 - Free lifetime upgrade & technical support.